JCSes/JCS.github.io/index.md

 For the most part, the controversy revolves around _Ellie_ suddenly letting _Abby_ live despite the journey she's gone through and everyone _Abby_ has killed. _Ellie_ all of a sudden decides not to kill _Abby_ just cause of a vision that slipped right in a very convenient moment.
 Her sudden change in anger towards _Abby_ due to the vision isn't very well explained, and hasn't been very well established throughout the story which led people to believe that this was just a flaw in writing, a very bad one.

 Some fans are simply disappointed that they didn’t get to kill _Abby_ after she killed _Joel_.
-Which I also agree with and supports the idea that some fans wanted a much more straightforward sequel complemented by a bloody conclusion where **Naughty Dog** unfortunately choosed not to deliver.
+Which I also agree with and supports the idea that some fans wanted a much more straightforward sequel complemented by a bloody conclusion where **Naughty Dog** unfortunately chose not to deliver.

-The whole moral of the game's story is basically revenge is bad but fails to deliver a message so simple that it made the story rather vague.
+The whole moral of the game's story is basically revenge is bad but fails to deliver a message so simple which made the story rather vague.

 <img src="https://user-images.githubusercontent.com/99879325/158190985-0b86a2f6-66e5-422a-b119-0acb06b58229.jpeg" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width="620" />

 Other fans also cite that the ending was too depressing and unsatisfying.
-The last part of the ending shows _Ellie_ walking to her barn home.
-She soon notices that she got abandoned and attempts to play the guitar with the song _Joel_ made for her.
-She attempts to play the song but unable to do so properly since her fifth finger was bitten off by _Abby_ during the fight scene.
+The last part of the ending shows _Ellie_ walking towards her farm-like home.
+She soon notices that she got abandoned and attempts to play a song _Joel_ made for her with a guitar to calm herself down.
+She attempts to play the song but unable to properly do so since her fifth finger was bitten off by _Abby_ during the fight scene.
 As she accepts that she can't play the song, she slowly puts down the guitar standing up, on a window upstairs and the camera zooms in on its headstock after which the credits roll.

 The ending was tragic and very depressing, not only did _Ellie_ got abandoned but she was alone.
 Her greatest fear was being alone.
 Many fans were unsatisfied of the ending therefore ended up disliking it.
 The story doesn't end with a satisfying solution to the problems but only added more problems to the mix.